Anita Ravishankar ABD

-Anita is a Fellow in The Lab @ DC.
+Anita is a Senior Fellow at The Lab @ DC.
 She also serves as a member of the Metropolitan Police Department (MPD) team.
 In this capacity, she manages several research initiatives for MPD, including The Lab’s first project: a body-worn camera (BWC) randomized controlled trial (RCT), one of the largest of its kind in the country.
 Anita has led data collection efforts and supported the design and implementation of the BWC RCT, and is working to further develop MPD’s research and innovation efforts.

 Anita comes to The Lab @ DC with a background in policy-relevant research and program evaluation.
 While at CNA’s Institute for Public Research, she served as a primary evaluator for the Federal Emergency Management Agency’s National Exercise Program, a contract team lead for multiple strategic requirements planning efforts for the Department of Homeland Security, and a researcher on regional catastrophic planning efforts.
 Over the course of these assignments, Anita worked on efforts requiring coordination across multiple federal departments and agencies and at multiple levels of government.